chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~

-In the ``initial conditions``, we define the initial air bubble with a radius of :math:`D/2=0.03` surrounded by water.
+In the ``initial conditions`` subsection, we define the initial air bubble with a radius of :math:`D/2=0.03` surrounded by water.
 An initial velocity field is used to avoid discontinuities in the solution.

 .. code-block:: text